cfrg/draft-irtf-cfrg-blind-signatures/draft-wood-cfrg-rsa-blind-signatures.md

   hash function identified by the 'hash' test vector parameter.
 - salt: Randomly-generated salt used when computing the signature.
 - inv: The message blinding inverse, encoded as a hexadecimal string.
-- encoded\_message, evaluated\_message: The protocol values exchanged during the computation, encoded hexadecimal strings.
+- blinded\_message, evaluated\_message: The protocol values exchanged during the computation, encoded hexadecimal strings.
 - sig: The message signature.